8 Best Horseback Riding in Smoky Mountains (2026 Update)

 Wear a closed shoe covering toe-to-heel: athletic shoes, boots, or hiking shoes are recommended.

-If you’re planning to visit soon, a reservation maybe your best option to prevent waiting too long before your turn or missing a ride altogether.
+If you’re planning to visit soon, a reservation may be your best option to prevent waiting too long before your turn or missing a ride altogether.
 The park will be happy to furnish you with details on your ride on the phone.

 Deer Farm Riding Stables